 • Notify us of any special dietary needs (e.g. vegetarian, vegan, pescaterian, flexitarian etc.)

 • Notify us of any allergies (e.g. allergies to food, allergies to bees etc.)

-• Inform us if you are less than 4 participants (e.g. couples), so as to request a price.
+• Inform us if you are less than 4 or more than 20 participants, e.g. couples, families, friends, so as to

 • The dishes can be adjusted to your dietary needs and preferences.

 If you do not have your own vehicle, you can meet us in Kalamata and join the tour in our vehicle, at an extra charge.

 Left 20 seats remaining